Supplement to Aristotle’s Political Theory

 First, then, if any particular point has been treated well by those who have gone before us, we must try to review it; then from the constitutions that have been collected we must try to see what it is that preserves and destroys each of the constitutions, and for what reasons some city-states are well governed and others the reverse.
 For when these things have been examined, we will perhaps better understand what sort of constitution is best, and how each is structured, and which laws and customs it uses.
 Let us then begin our discussion.
 [X.9.1181b15–23]

-This leads to the third problem, whether there are major inconsistencies of doctrine or method in the Politics.
-For example, Aristotle's account of the best constitution assumes his theory of justice, a moral standard which cannot be met by the actual political systems (democracies and oligarchies) of his own day.
+(3) The internal consistency of the Politics This leads to the question whether there are major inconsistencies of doctrine or method in the Politics.
+For example, Aristotle’s account of the best constitution assumes his theory of justice, a moral standard which cannot be met by the actual political systems (democracies and oligarchies) of his own day.
 He does discuss practical political reforms in books IV–VI but more in terms of stability than justice.
 Some commentators view books IV–VI as a radical departure from the political philosophy of the other books, while others find a great deal of coherence among the books.
 Resolution of this problem requires careful study of the Politics as a whole.